Autism spectrum disorders represent a range of neurodevelopmental differences that are considered neurodevelopmental disorders.

 Deficits in social and/or emotional reciprocity (eg, failure to initiate or respond to social interactions or conversation, no sharing of emotions)

 Deficits in nonverbal social communication (eg, difficulty interpreting others' body language, gestures, and expressions; diminished facial expressions and gestures and/or eye contact)

 Deficits in developing and maintaining relationships (eg, making friends, adjusting behavior to different situations)

-The first manifestations noticed by parents may be delayed language development and lack of interest in parents or typical play.
+The first manifestations noticed by parents may be delayed language development, lack of pointing at things from a distance, and lack of interest in parents or typical play.

 Examples of restricted, repetitive patterns of behavior, interests, and/or activities include

 Stereotyped or repetitive movements or speech (eg, repeated hand flapping or finger flicking, repeating idiosyncratic phrases or echolalia, lining up toys)

 Inflexible adherence to routines and/or rituals (eg, having extreme distress with small changes in meals or clothing, having stereotyped greeting rituals)